Redaction is when information is removed, or details are hidden before you can access it.

 Under the Privacy Act, you are only allowed to see information that is about you.
 This is to protect other people’s privacy.

-For example, if a record has information about both you and your whānau, the organisation may redact information that involves your whānau.
+For example, some organisations keep records about whānau, not individual people.
+If a record has information about both you and your whānau, the organisation may redact information that involves your whānau.
+As a result, the records you receive may be very heavily redacted

 Organisations might have to redact information because it is ‘legally privileged.’